10 Top-Rated Tourist Attractions in Ras Al-Khaimah

 Although much of the city is modern, the wonderfully atmospheric Jazirat al-Hamra area is a major tourist attraction as it gives a taste of the peaceful Emirati life of the pearl divers and fishermen before the mid-20th-century oil boom.
 Find out more about the best places to visit with our list of the top attractions in Ras Al-Kaimah.

 See also: Where to Stay in in Ras Al-Khaimah

-Khatt Springs is an area of mineral-rich hot pools, where the water is noted for its relaxing and therapeutic properties.
-The resort lies amid a palm-tree strewn oasis, backed by mountains.
+About 26 kilometers southeast of Ras Al-Khaimah, Khatt Springs is an area of mineral-rich hot pools, where the water is noted for its relaxing and therapeutic properties.
+The resort lies amid a palm-tree-strewn oasis, backed by mountains.
 The healthy waters are a top get-away-from-it-all holiday draw for locals as well as tourists.

 As well as soaking your cares away in one of the steaming pools, the surrounding area is home to approximately 170 archaeological sites.
 Items uncovered in the area by archaeologists include prehistoric tombs and 19th-century mud-brick fortification towers, pointing to the long and continuous settlement of this area.

-Where to Stay in in Ras Al-Khaimah for Sightseeing
+Where to Stay in Ras Al-Khaimah for Sightseeing

-- Mid-Range Hotels: At the top of the mid-range hotels, DoubleTree by Hilton Resort & Spa Marjan Island, with a private beach and impressive spa, offers excellent value and lies five minutes from the Ice Land Water Park and a short hop from Al Hamra Mall.
-Golf and shopping are within walking distance of the Al Hamra Palace Beach Resort, while the Marjan Island Resort & Spa has plenty of pools, four restaurants, and a private beach with sunbeds.
+- Mid-Range Hotels: At the top of the mid-range hotels, DoubleTree by Hilton Resort & Spa Marjan Island, with a private beach and impressive spa, offers excellent value in the Marjan Island tourist development.